sublimetext-io/docs.sublimetext.io/docs/guide/setup-examples/julia.md

 ### Customization of the Terminus package

-In the file `USER\Terminus.sublime-settings`
+In the file `USER\Terminus.sublime-settings`, chose your favorite shell.

-I customize the Linux shell of the Windows Subsystem for Linux, which in my case is Ubuntu 18.04.
+customize the Linux shell of the Windows Subsystem for Linux, (Ubuntu 18.04 in this guide).
-I also set it to be the default shell to be started by Terminus:
+Set it to be the default shell to be started by Terminus:

 ```json
 {